PramodKumarYadav/PramodKumarYadav/README.md

 ## Hi there 👋

 I am a test automation enthusiast, and I love solving problems and building test automation frameworks.
-I am currently working as a contractor at EPO and having some fun working on latest tech and learning new stuff every day.
+I am currently working as a test automation expert at EPO and having some fun working on latest tech and building production grade test framework for them.
 Apart from solving test automation problems at EPO:

 <!--